 Bessie Smith least known for

-Being exceedingly racist and getting taken to jail frequently.
-Although it’s perfectly true, Bessie was also not very well known for getting into fights with her husband, leaving them both bruised and bleeding.
-Naughty.
-Though we weren’t there when it happened, so we shouldn’t judge.
+Bessie had a temper and intermittently got into fights with her husband, leaving them both bruised and bleeding.
+We weren’t there when it happened, so maybe we shouldn’t judge.

 A short history of the indomitable Bessie Smith